 Swan credits much of her success to the fact that she’s consistently had mentors to help her navigate her career.
 At Accenture, she explains, “the people you work with become more friends and family than just coworkers.”
-(If this sounds like a healthier work environment than the one you’re used to, you’re in luck — Accenture’s hiring a ton right now.)

 And while mentorship can sometimes feel like an abstract concept that’s never really prioritized in anyone’s daily office grind, Swan’s experiences prove that this simply isn’t the case where she works.
 At Accenture, she’s forged mentorship relationships both formally and more casually, and she notes that the company’s been particularly effective in fostering those bonds through employee resource groups that bring together women, moms, and people of color, among other support groups.

 “From a mentee perspective, I remember vividly that I was part of a women’s network in Accenture’s architecture group,” she recalls.
 “There aren’t necessarily a lot of women in that environment, [but] we had a women’s networking group that helped me develop casual mentoring relationships with several partners.”
 Those relationships became crucial, Swan says, when she came back from maternity leave after having her first child.